Marinella (TV series)

 Marinella is a Philippine television drama series broadcast by ABS-CBN.
 Directed by Jerry Lopez Sineneng, Khryss Adalia, F.M.
 Reyes, Cathy Garcia-Sampana and Ben Panaligan, it stars Camille Prats, Shaina Magdayao and Serena Dalrymple.
-It aired on the network's afternoon line up and worldwide on TFC from February 8, 1999 to May 11, 2001, replacing Alondra in Cristy Per Minute's timeslot and was replaced by Recuerdo de Amor.
+It aired on the network's afternoon line up and worldwide on TFC from February 8, 1999, to May 11, 2001, replacing Alondra in Cristy Per Minute's timeslot and was replaced by Recuerdo de Amor.

 The series is streaming online on YouTube.

 Premise

 The lives of three friends, Marie de Guzmán, Rina Fuentes, and Ella Domingo are intertwined.
 After a huge fire separated the girls from their respective families, they decided to band together as a unit they can call family.

-They have overlooked one big obstacle: Katrina Rodríguez will never allow the three to live in peace: she is out to destroy each of them: Marie is the daughter of Katrina's former lover; Rina knows too much of Rodríguez family’s secrets and a heiress of Rodriguez and Villareal; Ella is the sole heiress of the ₱800-million wealth of the Rodríguez family.
+They have overlooked one big obstacle: Katrina Rodríguez will never allow the three to live in peace: she is out to destroy each of them: Marie is the daughter of Katrina's former lover; Rina knows too much of Rodríguez family's secrets and an heiress of Rodriguez and Villareal; Ella is the sole heiress of the ₱800-million wealth of the Rodríguez family.
 Katrina's nemesis is the Rodriguez matriarch Doña Corazón, who is ready to stop her; as her long-lost aunt, she knows Katrina's darkest secrets.